Cluster settings

 Label added via the UI: `env: prod`

-**Result:** `env: app` is applied (CRD has higher priority).
+**Result:** `env: app` is applied (CR has higher priority).

 {% endhint %}

-To add labels using a Custom Resource Definition (CRD), you’ll need to define and apply a Custom Resource (CR) that specifies these labels (`key: value`).
+To add labels, you need to define and apply a Custom Resource (CR) that specifies these labels (`key: value`).
 This approach allows you to manage labels directly through Kubernetes manifests.&#x20;

 Here is an example of the CR configuration: